waldyrious/computefreely/README.md

 ## Contributing

-Contributions are obviously welcome!
-If you would like to contribute to this project, please have [read this](/CONTRIBUTING.md) regarding contributions.
+Contributions are quite welcome!
+If you would like to contribute to this project, please [read the contribution guidelines](/CONTRIBUTING.md).

-Alternatively, if you would like to support development by making a donation you can do so [here](https://snwh.org/donate).
+Alternatively, if you would like to support development by making a donation, you can do so [here](https://snwh.org/donate).